 Check out these exercises to put your fingers in the right position.

 What do I do when there’s a bar with no chord symbol above the score?

 This generally means play the previous chord, unless the entire bar is a rest.

 I hope this blog post was helpful.
-Make sure to avoid these beginner mistakes and get started with playing chords and look forward to all the new songs being released on Skoove every month or start with this easy piano chord progression and play more than 50 songs!
+Make sure to avoid these beginner mistakes and get started with playing chords.
+Look forward to all the new songs being released on Skoove every month or start with this easy piano chord progression and play more than 50 songs!